bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ```

-The following is an example of how you can pull sequence chunks from [GenBank](GenBank "wikilink"), complete with GenBank's annotation, using objects generated by a factory.
+The following is an example of how you can pull sequence chunks from [GenBank], complete with GenBank's annotation, using objects generated by a factory.

 Note that you could easily replace with anything that gives start, end, and strand information.
 While the last `foreach` loop just dumps sequence annotation information, it could be modified to add the sequence feature, determine the seqfeatures's genomic context to surrounding features, etc. For more information, see .